sreekanthmettles/beneficiary-fhir-data/rfcs/0000-since-parameter.md

 This proposal should scale as BFD, and it's partners serve more beneficiaries and clients.
 It should continue to work as BFD adds more partners and data sources.

 In future releases, BFD may receive claim data faster than the current weekly updates.
-If the ETL process runs daily, the algorithms in this proposal should continue to work.
-If one day, the BFD receives claim data continuously, we should revisit the algorithms of this proposal.
+Care has been taken to make sure the lastUpdated indexing works correctly during RIF file processing.
+This means that there should be no need to change the algorithm when the BFD moves to daily or even hourly batches.

+Much of the design choices in this RFC was done to avoid taxing the database at the center of the BFD.
+If the BFD database changes to allow the database to index `lastUpdated`, much of the optimizations done in this RFC can be removed.

 In discussions with DPC customers, they have asked for notification when the DPC has new beneficiary data.
 Instead of polling for updates, they would like to have the ability for a push update.
 Similarly, FHIR is developing a subscription model that supports webhooks \[[6](#ref6)\].
 If a BFD partner wants to develop these features, the file loaded tables can form a basis for this work.